Gnats are tiny winged pests that like to hang around your home, and nobody wants them in their home, garden, or any other place around them.

-Citronella repels all kinds of pests and especially mosquitos.
+Citronella repels all kinds of pests, like gnats, Japanese beetles, and even mosquitoes.
 Its strong smell is what makes these bugs quickly exit your home or garden.
 You’ll be surprised to learn that several mosquito repellents are manufactured using this plant.

 The naturally strong scent of this plant which is more potent than any of its by-products will go a long way in keeping gnats away from your yard.

 - Natural and has been around for a long time.

 - It may cause some allergic reactions to the eyes or skin.

 - This marigold seed mix is a surefire way to add an easy to grow dwarf marigold to your flower garden, container, or raised bed.
 Removed fading petals...